The BergerHenry Balloon Sinuplasty Center

 Benefits of Balloon Sinuplasty

-- Safe and Effective: Studies have shown Balloon Sinuplasty to be safe and effective.
+- Safe and Effective: More than 510,000 patients have been treated by physicians using Balloon Sinuplasty technology, all indicating it to be safe and effective

-- Faster Recovery: Because of the minimally invasive nature of this procedure, patients return to normal activity within 24-48 hours.
+- Fast Recovery: Because of the minimally invasive nature of this procedure, patients return to normal activity within 24-48 hours

-- No Limitation on Future Treatment: If problems persist or progress, traditional surgical techniques may be employed in the operating room after this procedure has been performed.
+- No Limitation on Future Treatment: If problems persist or progress, traditional surgical techniques can be discussed

 How Balloon Sinuplasty Works